SouravJohar/Gesture-Recognition/SRC/Python/Gesture Recognition v1.2/src/readMe.md

 `virtualLinker.py` is a file specific to my needs, as I was using OpenCV on Windows, on a VirtualMachine on MacOS.
 This .py file has to be running on MacOS while using the Gesture Recognition application.
-Since a virtual OS has no access to the hardware attributes (brightness and volume) of the host, I had to write to a file in a `shared folder` from my Virtual Windoews, and `virtualLinker.py` reads this file, and applies the changes on MacOS.
+Since a virtual OS has no access to the hardware attributes (brightness and volume) of the host, I had to write to a file in a `shared folder` from my Virtual Windows, and `virtualLinker.py` reads this file, and applies the changes on MacOS.
 Hard work, I tell you.

-However, if you are using Windows normally, `nircmd` will be perfecr for you, no complications.
+However, if you are using Windows normally, `nircmd` will be perfect for you, no complications.